llvm/circt/docs/RationaleComb.md

 example, it is better to have one large multiply with many users than to clone it because one user only needs some of the output bits.

-It is also beneficial to reduce widths, even if it adds a truncations or extensions in the IR (because they are "just wires").
+It is also beneficial to reduce widths, even if it adds truncations or extensions in the IR (because they are "just wires").
 However, there are limits: any and-by-constant could be lowered to a concat of each bit principle, e.g. it is legal to turn `and(x, 9)` into `concat(x[3], 00, x[0])`.
 Doing so is